 I just read about this today on the Well-Fed Writer blog (seems appropriate, doesn’t it).

-The salad dressing rule means that when you’re marketing salad dressing, you look for people who already like and appreciate a fresh, crisp salad.
+The salad dressing rule means that when you’re marketing salad dressing, you first look for people who already enjoy and appreciate a fresh, crisp salad.

-You ignore those who hate salad and would much rather eat a Big Mac and fries.
+You ignore anyone who hates veggies, frowns at salad and would much rather eat a Big Mac and fries.

 Market to the people who want you